LTLA/basilisk-manuscript/paper.md

 and the `conda` package manager to provision environments with the appropriate Python packages [@conda].
 However, the configuration and management of the Python instances is typically the responsibility of the end user.
 R/Bioconductor packages with Python functionality often rely on the user to manually ensure that the correct versions of all Python packages are installed.
-This is burdensome, error-prone and does not scale well for widespread integration of Python code into the Bioconductor ecosystem.
+This is burdensome, error-prone and does not scale to widespread integration of Python code into the Bioconductor ecosystem.
 The [`basilisk`](https://bioconductor.org/packages/bioconductor) package aims to automate the management of Python environments required by "client" R/Bioconductor packages, simplifying package installation and improving the robustness of analysis workflows.